 Participate in Weekly UWTea Time

 This informal gathering is open to everyone on campus who is interested in International Education.
-The group meets outside of GWP 102 from (TIME AND DAY of WEEK is still TBD) during Autumn, Winter and Spring quarters.
+The group meets at the atrium outside of the West Coast Grocery Store from 2:30 PM- 3:30PM during Autumn, Winter and Spring quarters.

 Participate in International Education Week (IEW)